|

 action presumed dead 26 October 1917

-Faulkner Robert George Godfrey
+Falkner - Robert George Godfrey

-Sergeant, 1st btn Queens West
+Sergeant, 1st btn Queen's West

 Kent, missing in action presumed dead 26 October 1917, service